 Although Oklahoma law doesn't give the homeowner the right to reinstate in a judicial foreclosure, the terms of the mortgage usually allow for it.
 If you want to do so, check your loan documents.

 In some states, the borrower can redeem (repurchase) the property within a specified time period after the foreclosure sale.

 As part of an Oklahoma foreclosure, the court must confirm (approve) the sale as part of a judicial foreclosure.
 You can redeem the property up until confirmation happens.
 (Okla.
 Stat. tit.
 42, § 18, Okla.
 Stat. tit.
 46, § 43(B)).

 In Oklahoma, the bank may request a deficiency judgment simultaneously when making a motion for an order confirming the sale or within 90 days following the sale.
 The deficiency judgment is limited by the market value of the property on the date of sale.
 (Okla.
 Stat. tit.
 12, § 686).

 You can find Oklahoma’s foreclosure laws in the Oklahoma Statutes, Title 12 §§ 686, 764 through 765, 773 and Title 46 §§ 41 through 49.
+Statutes change, so checking them is always a good idea.
 (To learn how to look up foreclosure laws, see How to Find the Foreclosure Laws in Your State.)

 If you're facing a judicial or nonjudicial foreclosure in Oklahoma and want to learn more about the process, including your rights and whether you have any defenses to the foreclosure, consider talking to a foreclosure attorney.
 To get information about loss mitigation options, speak to a HUD-approved housing counselor.